duckworthd/mirai/docs/caveats.rst

 :mod:`mirai` provides several functions for combining promises -- namely, :meth:`Promise.collect`, :meth:`Promise.join`, and :meth:`Promise.select`.
-Unlike all callbacks registered with `Promise.call`, these functions generate threads *outside of mirai's ThreadPoolExecutor*.
+Unlike all callbacks registered with :meth:`Promise.call`, these functions generate threads *outside of mirai's ThreadPoolExecutor*.
 This is because these functions ultimately wait upon the completion of other promises, which we already know can cause race conditions (see :ref:`waiting`).